 Missing teeth can make you feel self-conscious.
-They can also give plaque and bacteria extra places to collect, allow your other teeth to move out of alignment, and make it more diﬃcult for you to eat and speak eﬀectively.
-The answer to your problems may be dental implants in Grand Junction, Colorado.
-Our dentist, Dr. Bob Johnson, will be happy to meet with you for a consultation to help you decide if dental implants are the right choice for you.
-To make an appointment at Horizon Dental Care, call 970-245-3633 today!
+They can allow your other teeth to move out of alignment, and make it more diﬃcult for you to eat and speak eﬀectively.
+Dental implants may be the answer to your problems.
+Dr. Bob Johnson, our dentist in Grand Junction, Colorado, will be happy to meet with you to help you decide if dental implants are the right choice for you.
+Call 970-245-3633 today!

-Depending on the situation, I may recommend an implant as an option for tooth replacement.
-An implant is a medical grade titanium screw body that is placed or implanted into the bone during a precise surgical procedure.
-It is important to note that implants are now being made out of several types of materials besides titanium, including, zirconia and porcelain ceramic.
-While these materials seem promising, they are not as time-tested in current research for me to feel comfortable placing them.
-The biggest issue we are seeing with these two materials is fracture of the actual implant body itself, which means the whole implant has to come out.
-This is why I continue to place titanium implants, the gold standard, that have been used in dentistry and orthopedic medicine for many years with the best outcomes.
+Depending on the situation, your doctor may recommend an implant as an option for tooth replacement.
+An implant is a medical grade screw body that is placed or implanted into the bone during a precise surgical procedure.
+It is important to note that implants are now being made out of several types of materials besides commercially pure titanium, including alloys of other metals, zirconia and ceramics.
+The different types of materials and alloys available have their benefits and shortcomings.
+Your doctor will go over what’s available and best for you specifically.
+I have included a helpful diagram at the bottom for some talking points.

 What Are They Placed For?

-You may choose to have implants placed to hold in or retain your denture or partial removable teeth.
+You may choose to have implants placed to hold in or retain your removable teeth.
 This makes your removable more stable and useful.
-These teeth literally click in and out and are quite serviceable.
+These teeth literally snap in and out and make your appliance so much better.
 There are several types of implants and connections available for this.
 These include such things as O-rings, nylons, and clips and bars.
-I can explain which would be most useful for your situation during your consultation.
+Your doctor should explain which would be most useful for your situation during your consultation.
 Often, you can chew and eat a wider variety of foods while not needing to worry about your denture coming loose or falling out.

-You may choose to have several implants placed to replace several individual or bridged teeth, or to have the entire upper or lower arch of teeth replaced.
-This can be beneficial if you don’t want to deal with teeth that are removable.
-These types of rehabilitations go by many names, such as Hybrid or Hybridge or some other trademarked names.
+You may choose to have several implants placed to replace several teeth, or have all the top or bottom teeth replaced.
+This can be beneficial if you don’t want to have teeth that are removable.
+These types of appliances go by many names, such as Hybrid or Hybridge or some other trademarked names.
 It depends on the substructure, implant components chosen and the completed materials of the final prosthesis.
 The dental term is actually ISCP or Implant Supported Complete Prosthesis.
-This means that the entire restored arch, top or bottom, is supported on implants.
+This means that the entire appliance, top or bottom, is screwed into and supported on implants.
 There is a lot of detail that goes into these sorts of prostheses, and they can cost a little or a lot depending on chosen requirements.
 Your doctor should be able to explain the differences to you.What Are Mini-Implants and are they right for me?

-Mini-implants are no different than what we call traditional implants, except that they are so skinny or narrow that there is no room for an internal connection.
-This means the connectors or abutments can never be changed out.
+Mini-implants are no different than what we call traditional implants, except that they are so skinny or narrow they are just one piece This means the connectors or abutments can never be changed out.
 The Academy of Osseointegration calls mini-implants, NDI’s or narrow diameter implants.
 To be quantified as a narrow diameter implant, the diameter has to be smaller than 2.2mm.
 You should look at that on a ruler.

-The biggest issues I see with mini-implants include fracture of the implant, bone loss and subsequent failure of the implant.
-This can be avoided if they are used for the right purpose, but some choose to place them for cost savings in areas that end up costing the patient more money in the long run when they fail.
-I would place a mini-implant if a patient chose it.
-Once I explain the different options to patients they have always decided on traditional implants.
+The biggest issues we see with mini-implants include fracture of the implant or wearing out of the connection.
+This can be avoided if they are used for the correct purpose and placed ideally.
+Unfortunately, some choose to place them for cost savings in areas that could end up costing you more money in the long run.
+Your Doctor should be able to explain if mini implants are right for you or if there is a better option available.

-Are They the Best Solution or a Cure-All?
+Are Dental Implants the Best Solution or a Cure-All?

 I enjoy placing, restoring and rebuilding smiles with implants but want to avoid an implant failure or complication at all costs.
 There are definitely times when implants are not a good solution for a patient’s needs or removal of an existing implant is needed.
-I do my best to help my patients make decisions based on education with the end goal being long-term health and happiness.
+I do my best to help my patients make decisions based on education with the goal being long-term health and happiness.
 Your doctor should let you know if you are a good candidate for an implant and what type is best.
 I would be happy to meet with you for a consultation to help you decide if dental implants are the right choice for you.
-To make an appointment at Horizon Dental Care, call 970-245-3633 today!
+To make an appointment at Horizon Dental Care, call 970-245-3633 today